-For decades, geoengineering against climate change has been present on the blackboards of the experts.
-In its most basic form, the idea is to eliminate greenhouse gases from the Earth’s atmosphere, for example by sequestering CO2 under the ground.
-However, a second variant pursues a more ambitious goal: shielding the Earth from solar radiation to compensate for global warming, akin to placing an umbrella over the planet.
+Geoengineering to combat climate change has been on the drawing boards of experts for decades.
+In its most basic form, the idea is to remove greenhouse gases from Earth’s atmosphere, for example by sequestering CO2 in the Earth’s interior.
+A second, more ambitious option is to shield Earth from the Sun’s rays to compensate for global warming, like putting an umbrella over the planet.

-Obviously, such a radical proposal requires extensive and in-depth studies to ensure that the artificial modification of the climate does not in itself produce disastrous consequences.
-Therefore, climate engineering has been a controversial discipline since its inception.
-Although in conferences held throughout this decade scientists have agreed to defend research into geoengineering, there are still serious doubts about which approaches deserve more detailed study.
+Of course, such a radical proposal requires extensive and in-depth studies to ensure that artificial weather modification does not in itself produce disastrous consequences.
+For this reason, climate engineering has been a controversial discipline since its inception.
+While many experts are in favour of geoengineering research, there are still serious questions about which approaches merit further study.

-The most concrete idea being studied today is to disperse aerosols of particles in the atmosphere to reduce the insolation of the Earth’s surface.
-In terms of the nature of such particles, various proposals have been suggested, such as seawater droplets, ice crystals or even alumina and diamond dust.
+The most concrete idea currently under discussion is to disperse particulate aerosols in the atmosphere in order to reduce the solar radiation striking Earth’s surface.
+Various proposals have been put forward as to the nature of these particles, such as micro-droplets of seawater, ice crystals or even alumina and diamond dust.

 The solution that has attracted the most interest in recent years is the dispersion of sulphate aerosols, a process that aims to mimic the effect of large volcanic eruptions.
-In the past, these natural phenomena have altered the global climate temporarily; the most famous case is the “year without summer” of 1816, due mainly to the eruption of the Tambora volcano in Indonesia.
+In the past, such natural phenomena have temporarily altered the global climate, the most famous case being the “year without a summer” of 1816, caused mainly by the eruption of the Tambora volcano in Indonesia.

-However, critics of the proposal have serious misgivings.
-Experts suggest that the procedure could dangerously alter global rainfall patterns and damage the ozone layer due to the sulphuric acid formed.
-In 2018, a study published in Nature analysed the natural experiments of past volcanic eruptions to determine their effects on agriculture.
-And while a reduction in warming would relieve thermal stress in crops, the results showed that the decrease in sunlight would negatively affect plant growth.
+But there are serious concerns about the proposal.
+Experts say it could dangerously alter global rainfall patterns and damage the ozone layer due to the sulphuric acid formed.
+In 2018, a study published in Nature analysed natural experiments from past volcanic eruptions to determine their impact on agriculture.
+And while a reduction in warming alleviates heat stress on crops, the results showed that a reduction in sunlight negatively affects growth.

-In 1991, the Pinatubo eruption in the Philippines injected some 20 million tons of sulphur dioxide into the atmosphere, reducing sunlight by 2.5% and reducing global temperature by half a degree Celsius.
-Studying the global production of wheat, rice, corn and soybeans in 105 countries between 1979 and 2009, along with satellite observation of the aerosols dispersed by the eruption and in the context of global climate models, the researchers found that cooling did not result in increased yields.
+For example, the 1991 eruption of Mount Pinatubo in the Philippines injected some 20 million tonnes of sulphur dioxide into the atmosphere, reducing sunlight by 2.5% and lowering global temperatures by half a degree Celsius.
+Looking at global production of wheat, rice, maize and soybeans in 105 countries between 1979 and 2009, along with satellite observations of the aerosols dispersed by the eruption and in the context of global climate models, the researchers found that the cooling did not lead to increased yields.

-“Our paper found that, for agricultural productivity, the potential benefits of solar geoengineering from reducing temperatures would be offset by damages from reductions in sunlight,” the study’s lead author, Jonathan Proctor, from the University of California at Berkeley, told OpenMind.
+“Our paper found that, for agricultural productivity, the potential benefits of solar geoengineering from reducing temperatures would be offset by damages from reductions in sunlight,” the study’s lead author, Jonathan Proctor of the University of California at Berkeley, told OpenMind.
 “So on net there would be no benefit to agriculture.”
-Proctor also adds that other sectors of the economy could be affected.
-The problem is that it is still unknown in what sense: “They could potentially benefit substantially or be substantially damaged, we just don’t know.”
+Proctor added that other sectors of the economy could be affected, but the problem is that it is not yet known in what way: “They could potentially benefit substantially or be substantially damaged, we just don’t know.”

-However, Proctor considers that his results don’t mean that solar geoengineering should be completely ruled out, but rather that we should evaluate the available options with extreme caution.
-“Optimising the radiative properties of particles used might be able to mitigate sunlight-mediated damages,” he says.
-This optimisation is the goal of scientists such as David Keith, a physicist at Harvard University and one of the most visible proponents of solar radiation management.
+This search for optimisation is the aim of scientists such as University of Chicago physicist David Keith, one of the most visible proponents of solar radiation management.
 According to Keith, “some of the problems identified in earlier studies where solar geo-engineering offset all warming are examples of the old adage that the dose makes the poison.”

-Keith’s proposal does not seek to compensate for global warming in its entirety, but only to halve the increase in temperature due to greenhouse gases.
-Calculations by Keith and his collaborators show that this formula would avoid drastic changes in temperatures and rainfall, moderating the intensity of tropical cyclones by 85% and limiting the possible negative effects to less than 0.4% of the earth’s surface, precisely in places that have suffered less from the scourge of climate change.
-According to the lead author of this study, Peter Irvine, the result is “a large reduction in climate risk overall without significantly greater risks to any region.”
+Keith’s proposal does not seek to offset global warming entirely, but only to halve the temperature increase due to greenhouse gases.
+Calculations by Keith and his collaborators show that this formula would avoid drastic changes in temperature and precipitation, moderate the intensity of tropical cyclones by 85% and limit the potential negative effects to less than 0.4% of Earth’s surface, in places that have suffered less from the scourge of climate change.
+According to the study’s lead author, Peter Irvine, the result is “a large overall reduction in climate risk without significantly increasing risk in any region.”